xhvolkam/Tracked_vehicle/README.md

 # Controller Design and Implementation for Tracked Vehicle

-This repository presents the implementation of advanced control strategies for a small tracked vehicle.
+This repository presents the implementation of advanced control strategies for a tracked vehicle.

 ## 📸 Vehicle